High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 Compare at least 3 to 5 quotes before accepting any high-risk rate.
 Non-standard insurers price risk very differently, and a 30–40% difference between companies is common for the same driver profile.
 Use online comparison tools and call independent agents who specialize in non-standard coverage.

 Your credit score also plays a major role in most states.
-Drivers with poor credit pay 95% to 109% more than those with good credit — effectively doubling their annual premium.
-Even dropping just one credit tier (e.g., good to average) adds about 17% to your rate.
+Drivers with poor credit can pay 71% or more above what good-credit drivers pay — effectively adding hundreds to thousands per year to your annual premium.
+Even dropping just one credit tier can meaningfully raise your rate.
 Note that California, Hawaii, Maryland, Massachusetts, and Michigan ban the use of credit scores in insurance pricing entirely.
 Learn more about what affects car insurance rates and the best strategies to overcome them.

 Farmers logo